yvelikova/axway-open-docs/content/en/docs/central/connect-api-manager/Agent-security-api-manager.md

 The Traceability Agents also communicate to the AMPLIFY search logs service using the Lumberjack protocol over a TCP connection.
 The connection URL and port can be configured by changing the LOGSTASH_URL in your configuration file.
 See [Traceability Agent variables](/docs/central/connect-api-manager/traceability-agent-variables/).

+## Certificate host validation

+`ssl.InsecureSkipVerify` option controls whether a client verifies the server’s certificate chain and host name.
+If true, then TLS accepts any certificate presented by the server and any host name in that certificate.
+In this mode, TLS is susceptible to man-in-the-middle attacks.
+If false (by default), then TLS accepts only the certificate containing the hostname that matches the server hostname.

 ## Proxying

 The agents are configured to use a TLS-encrypted HTTP connection by default.
 Customers can also configure the agents to use a proxy.
 HTTP, HTTPS, and SOCKS5 proxies are supported.
-For general information on proxying see [Security concerns](/docs/central/connect-api-manager/security-concerns/).
+For general information on proxying see [Network traffic API Manager](/docs/central/connect-api-manager/network-traffic-apimanager#using-proxies).
 For specific proxy configuration, consult the documentation for your proxy.

 ## Agent client/server